bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jeffery-ralph.md

 * Jeffery received many honours for his outstanding work in encouraging mathematical research in Canada.
 * The Canadian Mathematical Society honoured him by setting up the Jeffery-Williams Prize to recognize mathematicians who have made outstanding contributions to mathematical research.
 * In 1956 Nellie Jeffery died.
-* In 1970, when he was 81 years old, Jeffery married Frances Lewis of Bedford.

 Born 3 October 1889, Overton, Yarmouth County, Nova Scotia, Canada.
 Died 1975, Wolfville, Nova Scotia, Canada.